-USB drives should also be encrypted, because when you copy files from an encrypted disk to a USB drive, the files can be automatically decrypted.
+USB drives should also be encrypted because when you copy files from an encrypted disk to a USB drive, the files can be automatically decrypted.

 Before enabling encryption on your computer, back up your data files and create an image backup, which is a replica of all the contents of your disk.
 You should also ensure that you have the operating system’s installation media and create an emergency boot disk on removable media.

-Finally, use a virtual private network (VPN) to access the office network from a laptop or other mobile device when working remotely.
+Finally, install a virtual private network (VPN) to access the office network from a laptop or other mobile device when working remotely.
 A VPN creates a secure tunnel over the internet, encrypting all data that you send and receive during that session.

 Remember, computer encryption is only one part of a complete security plan for protecting computers and confidential data.
-It’s a necessary security control for organizations that handle confidential data, and should be enabled on any device that could fall into the wrong hands.
+It’s a necessary security control for organizations that handle confidential data, and it should be enabled on any device that could fall into the wrong hands.
 Visit our small business cybersecurity guide for more tips and advice.